jacksingleton/dast-pipeline/README.md

 ZAP includes an http api in the default distribution.
 I checked the 'disable api key' setting in the GUI for the assessment.

 Burp Suite does not include an http api by default, but some people at vmware wrote [an extension](https://github.com/vmware/burp-rest-api).

+Both ZAP and Burp can be ran in headless mode.
+They can also be ran in GUI mode while still exposing the API.
+I found this useful while debugging the setup as the results of the API calls (in the sitemap, scan queue, scope, etc) are immediatly visible.

 ## In Process Tests